Kathiri: History

 The Kathiri state was established in 1395 by Badr as-Sahab ibn al-Habrali Bu Tuwairik, who ruled until c.
 1430.
 The Kathiri conquered Ash-Shihr in the 1460s.

 The country inhabited by this tribe was formerly extensive, reaching from the Aulaqi districts on the west to the Maliri tribe on the east, and including the seaports of Mukalla and Shihr.
 Civil wars led to the interference of the Yafai, and much of the Kathiri territory came under the sway of the Kasadi and Qu'aiti.
-The Kathiris were eventually restricted to a small inland portion of Hadhramaut with their capital at Seiyun (Say'un).